 Legal letter assigning personal representative (PR) of the estate

 The PR will need to obtain an EIN and open a bank account for the estate.
 Most banks will not allow the PR to cash the warrant otherwise.
-Warrants cannot be reissued in the name of the PR.
+Warrants cannot be reissued in the name of the PR, or any other name (spouse, child etc.).
 This could create problems for the beneficiaries or creditors, and the PR.
 If the documentation above is provided, reissues will be made out to the payee's estate.

 D. State Payroll Replacement

-To replace a state payroll warrant, an authorized employee in the agency’s payroll or human resources office must complete Form 213 – State Payroll Replacement after seven business days have passed from the issue date of the check.
+To replace a state payroll warrant, an authorized employee in the agency’s payroll or human resources office must complete Form 213 – State Payroll Replacement in ServiceNow.
 Upon receiving the completed form, SAB initiates the replacement process that involves cancelation of the original warrant and the completion of a new voucher.
 The payment is processed as a non-mailer and the warrant is delivered to SAB.
 SAB staff notifies the appropriate party from the issuing agency and an authorized staff member may then retrieve the warrant from SAB and deliver to the payee.

 If a payroll EFT payment is rejected, SAB processes a SABHRS AR deposit to return the funds to the paying agency, using clearing account 2552 and the deposit is completed and posted by SAB.
-Issuing agency will create a voucher in SABHRS AP module, and must code it against the clearing account 2552.
+Issuing agency will create a voucher in the SABHRS AP module, and must code it against the clearing account 2552.
 SPV must not be used to reissue payroll payments.
 If the paying agency is concerned about a replacement payment being subject to DOR offset, an email can be sent to DOROtherAgencyDebts@mt.gov to verify if the payee owes money to DOR.
 If money is owed, DOR can ensure that the replacement will not get offset in SABHRS.

 E. State Payroll Decedent Warrant Replacement